 - After working in the Revenue Department for nine years, La.
-Ganesan resigned from his post and got enrolled in the Rashtriya Swayamsevak Sangh (RSS) Tamil Nadu as a pracharak.
+Ganesan resigned from his post and joined the Rashtriya Swayamsevak Sangh (RSS) Tamil Nadu as a pracharak.

 - Working with the RSS was not new to La.
-Ganesan, as his family was involved in the propagation of the Sangh’s ideologies for a long time.
+Ganesan as his family had been propagating Sangh’s ideologies for a long time.

 - La.
 Ganesan was forced into hiding for a year in 1975 after his name was listed on the Tamil Nadu police’s wanted list for leading several underground movements against the declaration of emergency by the Indira Gandhi-led Indian government.

 - In 1978, La.
 Ganesan was made the Sangh’s district-in-charge in Tamil Nadu.
-In the following year, he was promoted and made a zonal-in-charge of the RSS.
+In the following year, he was promoted to zonal-in-charge of the RSS.